Dragon Hunter

-Dragon Hunter (용잡이) is a long-running historical fantasy manhwa series created by Hong Seock-seo, set in a 6th-century South Korea terrorized by dragons.
+Dragon Hunter is a long-running historical fantasy manhwa series created by Hong Seock-seo, set in a 6th-century South Korea terrorized by dragons.
 The series began publication on June 10, 2003.

 Plot

 The story involves a money-obsessed dragon hunter named Seur Chong, who, with the aid of shamans, tries to follow in the footsteps of Andrew Yi, the greatest dragon hunter of all time.
 Seur Chong, however, is afflicted with the Dragon's Curse, and he must slay a blue dragon in order to survive.